-- If you wish to enroll only one ProxCard ("Single Enrolling") or many ("Batch Enrolling"), the process is basically the same. - 1.
-Enter Program Mode (if not in already). - 2.
-Press 2 2 2 [User Number] .
-(Enter the User Number you wish to match with the first ProxCard). - 3.
+If you wish to enroll only one ProxCard ("Single Enrolling") or many ("Batch Enrolling"), the process is basically the same.

+- 1. Enter Program Mode (if not in already). - 3.
 Lock will beep continuously.
 Place a new Prox Card in front of the Prox reader (under the lock keypad).
 When the lock beeps three times, the card has been enrolled. - 4.
-Press I to end the process.
+Press to end the process.
 To return to normal operation, exit Program Mode (see below).